how-to-cook-artichokes: Techniques and Tips

 Spanish Artichoke

-Often referred to as “Alcachofa,” the Spanish artichoke is prominent in Mediterranean cuisine.
-It has a slightly larger bud and a flavor that balances nuttiness with mild bitterness.
-This variety is frequently used in traditional Spanish dishes, like paella, or simply enjoyed grilled.
+Described as Alcachofa that is typically a Spanish artichoke, it is widely used in Mediterranean cuisine.
+It has a bigger bud and a flavor that is nutty with some mild bitterness.
+This was used most often in traditional Spanish preparations, such as paella, or simply grilled.

 How to Choose the Best Artichoke